vaib-dev/Courses/5-dbms/4-database-architecture.md

 ## Deadlock

 Deadlock is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process.
+To handle a deadlock situation we have three different scenarios as follow:

 ### Deadlock Avoidance

 When a database is stuck in a deadlock, It is always better to avoid the deadlock rather than restarting or aborting the database.
 Deadlock avoidance method is suitable for smaller database whereas deadlock prevention method is suitable for larger database.
 One method of avoiding deadlock is using application consistent logic.
 Another method for avoiding deadlock is to apply both row level locking mechanism and READ COMMITTED isolation level.
 However, It does not guarantee to remove deadlocks completely.

+### Deadlock Detection
+When a transaction waits indefinately to obtain a lock, The database managememt system should detect whether the transaction is involved in a deadlock or not.

+Wait-for-graph is one of the methods for detecting the deadlock situation.
+This method is suitable for smaller database.
+In this method a graph is drawn based on the transaction and their lock on the resource.
+If the graph created has a closed loop or a cycle, then there is a deadlock.

+### Deadlock prevention –
+For large database, deadlock prevention method is suitable.
+A deadlock can be prevented if the resources are allocated in such a way that deadlock never occur.
+The DBMS analyzes the operations whether they can create deadlock situation or not, If they do, that transaction is never allowed to be executed.

+Deadlock prevention mechanism proposes two schemes :

+**Wait-Die Scheme**: In this scheme, If a transaction request for a resource that is locked by other transaction, then the DBMS simply checks the timestamp of both transactions and allows the older transaction to wait until the resource is available for execution.

+**Wound Wait Scheme**: In this scheme, if an older transaction requests for a resource held by younger transaction, then older transaction forces younger transaction to kill the transaction and release the resource.
+The younger transaction is restarted with minute delay but with same timestamp.
+If the younger transaction is requesting a resource which is held by older one, then younger transaction is asked to wait till older releases it.